School: Clinical Psychology

 Immediately after her children went off to college and adult life, she moved to Ohio to pursue her PhD.
 At Miami, she continued her interest in psychotherapy research.
 She was honored to work closely with Larry Leitner and Bill Stiles, both prolific writers and important mentors in her professional growth.
 Dr. Leitner's development of Experiential Personal Construct Psychology (EPCP) guided her growth as a clinician.
 Dr. Stiles' work with the Assimilation of Problematic Experiences Model (APES) allowed her to look at the process of change as it occurred within the therapeutic dyad.
 Miami's pluralistic theoretical model introduced her to a number of theories and theorists.
 It allowed her to explore Humanistic, psychodynamic, relational, existential and archetypal psychology.

 As a clinician, she has practiced humanistic and existential psychology within traditional (Community, hospital, and school) clinical settings.
 In addition to the psychotherapy, assessment and consultation she has provided at a number of community mental health centers, school sites and detention facilities, she has also provided therapy for adults, college students, adolescents, children, and parents.
-For four years, she has been a staff psychologist offering these same services to individuals committed to a forensic state hospital (Napa State Hospital) for individuals considered by the courts to be Not Guilty by Reason of Insanity (NGRI).
+For four years, she was a staff psychologist offering these same services to individuals committed to a forensic state hospital (Napa State Hospital) for individuals considered by the courts to be Not Guilty by Reason of Insanity (NGRI).

 Upcoming Presentations and Public Addresses